INSTA-BNN: Binary Neural Network with INSTAnce-aware Threshold: Experiments

 \subsubsection{Effect of the normalization layer}

-In \cref{section:normalize_and_mean}, we proposed using the normalization layer before calculating instance-wise mean information to capture the difference between instance-wise and batch-wise statistical data.
-Although the proposed modules can still make instance-aware thresholds without the normalization layer, we observed that removing the normalization from either INSTA-Th or INSTA-PReLU modules limits the performance of the modules (\Cref{tab:effect_normalization}).
-When normalization layers are not used ($-$norm indication in the \Cref{tab:effect_normalization}), the modules generate the threshold using the instance-wise statistical data themselves.
-In contrast, when the normalization layers are used, the difference between the instance-wise and batch-wise statistical data are used to generate the threshold, resulting in the higher accuracy.
+In \cref{section:instance}, we proposed using the normalization layer before calculating instance-wise mean information to capture the difference between instance-wise and batch-wise statistical data.
+Although the proposed modules can still make instance-aware thresholds without the normalization layer, we observed that removing the normalization from either INSTA-Th or INSTA-PReLU modules limits the performance of the modules.
+When normalization layers are not used ($-$norm indication in the \Cref{tab:comp_contribution}), the modules generate the threshold using the instance-wise statistical data themselves.
+In contrast, when the normalization layers are used, the difference between the instance-wise and overall training dataset statistics are used to generate the threshold ($5th$ row in \Cref{tab:comp_contribution}), resulting in better accuracy than using pure instance-wise statistics ($6th$ row).